Harishsagarla/TalkSpace/README.md

 - A sound is played when you send a message or receive one in a conversation.
 - Another sound is played if you receive a message from another user..
 - you can click on the arrow down button at the home page and the web app is installed in your device.

+👨‍💻 Developer
+Developed by Harish Sagarla

+Feel free to contribute, fork, or open issues to improve the project!